MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

 # Estimating causality between smoking and abdominal obesity by Mendelian randomization

-[NOTE: this repository now contains all code to rerun analysis that have not gone yet through peer-review.
-Thus, changes to the structure of the repository and the code might change.]

 This repository contains the code to reproduce the MR analysis to assess the causilty between smoking and abdominal obesity.
-The publication can be found in:
+The publication can be found in: https://onlinelibrary.wiley.com/doi/10.1111/add.16454

 ## Software used in the analysis: